dstrekelj/odd/README.md

 1. Get [Haxe](http://haxe.org/download/).

-    * 3.3.0-rc1 was used to develop Odd
+    * 3.3.0-rc1 was used to develop Odd, newer versions should work
-    * 3.2.x was tested and worked for HTML5, but the generated Java code was sometimes slow on Java, Android targets

 2. Get Odd.